UltimaHoarder/UltimaScraper/README.md

 >
 > [Linux](https://www.google.com)

-I'm getting authed into the wrong account
+## I'm getting authed into the wrong account

 > Enjoy the free content. | This has been patched lol.

-I'm using Linux OS and something isn't working.

-> Script is being built on a Arch Linux machine.
-It used to be Windows 10, but I switched my dev enviroment.

-Do OnlyFans or OnlyFans models know I'm using this script?
+## Do OnlyFans or OnlyFans models know I'm using this script?

 > OnlyFans may know that you're using this script, but I try to keep it as anon as possible.

-> Generally, models will not know unless OnlyFans tells them but there is identifiable information in the metadata folder which contains your IP address, so don't share it unless you're using a proxy/vpn or just don't care.
+> Generally, models will not know unless OnlyFans tells them but other than that there is identifiable information in the metadata folder which contains your IP address, so don't share it unless you're using a proxy/vpn or just don't care.

-Do you collect session information?
+## Do you collect session information?

 > No. The code is on Github which allows you to audit the codebase yourself.
 You can use wireshark or any other network analysis program to verify the outgoing connections are respective to the modules you chose.

-Disclaimer (lmao):
+## Disclaimer (lmao):

 > OnlyFans is a registered trademark of Fenix International Limited.